-Purpose: This line item funded supplementary education services for children and youths in state institutions, in community day programs for neglected and delinquent children and youths, and in adult correctional institutions so that they can make successful transitions to school or employment once they are released.
-Beginning in FY 2018, funds for these purposes are provided by Fund 3HFO line item 200649, Federal
+Purpose: This line item funded supplementary education services for children and youths in state institutions, community day programs for neglected and delinquent children and youths, and adult correctional institutions so that they can make successful transitions to school or employment upon release.
+Beginning in FY 2018, funds for these purposes are provided by Fund 3HF0 line item 200649, Federal Education Grants.